christophevg/runposter/README.md

 # Run Poster

-After a hiatus of several years, I finally was able to attend classes again at our art school and started the course [graphic design and illustrations](https://www.heist-op-den-berg.be/grafisch-ontwerp-en-illustratie).
-One of the year-projects consisted in designing a poster depicting statistical information regarding a topic of our choice.
-I picked my Strava statistics ;-)
+After a long break of several years, I finally returned to our art school and enrolled in the course [graphic design and illustrations](https://www.heist-op-den-berg.be/grafisch-ontwerp-en-illustratie).
+One of the year-projects required me to design a poster that presented statistical information related to a topic of my choice.
+I decided to use my Strava statistics for this project.

-I could have chosen to do this manually, yet, I saw a great opportunity to combine it with some computer graphics and math to come up with a nice visualization of several of my statistics.
+While I could have manually created the poster, I saw an opportunity to integrate computer graphics and math to produce a visually appealing visualization of several of my statistics.

-This repository and README are kind of a journal in my exploration over the course of this year, starting with downloading my stats from Strava, to setting up the canvas, choosing SVG as a format to exploring some uncharted math territory.
+This repository and README document my journey throughout the year, beginning with downloading my statistics from Strava, setting up the canvas, and exploring uncharted mathematical concepts, using SVG as a format.

 ## Minimal Survival Commands